 Family-friendly Pippenwell Cottage at Farditch Farm is a luxury Peak District holiday cottage amidst beautiful rural surroundings in Derbyshire.
 This dog-friendly cottage sleeps 6 in 3 bedrooms (1 en-suite) in a high-quality barn conversion.

 Rose Barn is an idyllic resting place for a family of four to lay their heads.
 With rural views of the stunning Derbyshire hills, this small country cottage with two bedrooms and one bathroom is a rural retreat for Peak District walking and cycling holidays in the hamlet of Sparrowpit near Buxton.

 Caxterway is a pet friendly, luxury holiday cottage in the Derbyshire Peak District in secluded rural surroundings at Farditch Farm in Chelmorton.
 This large holiday cottage near Bakewell is a beautifully furnished barn conversion that sleeps 10 in 5 bedrooms - one on the ground floor.

-Buxton is also quite rightly immensely proud of its architecture; perhaps this is why it is such a popular holiday destination, because, like other spa towns, you can quite easily spend days strolling around, gazing up and around at the tremendous walls and buildings absolutely everywhere you look.
+Buxton is also quite rightly immensely proud of its architecture; perhaps this is why it is such a popular holiday destination.
+That and its location in the heart of the Peak District National Park.